silverwind/rrdir/README.md

 #### `dir` *String* | *Buffer*

-The directory to read.
-Pass a `Buffer` if you want to be able to read every file, like for example files with names that are invalid UTF-8 sequences.
+The directory to read, either absolute or relative.
+Pass a `Buffer` to switch the module into `Buffer` mode which is required to be able to read every file, like for example files with names that are invalid UTF-8 sequences.

 #### `options` *Object*